azuyalabs/yasumi-docs/docs/index.md

 Keep your **global** application in sync with holiday dates - _Forever_

 **Yasumi** (Japanese for 'Holiday'「休み」) is the easy PHP library that helps you retrieve the dates and names of holidays and other special celebrations from various countries/states.
-It is calculation and rule driven avoiding the need of a comprehensive database.
+It is calculation and rule-driven, avoiding the need for a comprehensive database.

 ## Why use Yasumi?

-Many services exist that can provide holiday information, however are either not entirely free or only offer limited information.
-In addition, no exhaustive PHP library exists today covering a wide range of holidays and countries.
-[PEAR's Date_Holidays](https://pear.php.net/package/Date_Holidays) library was a similar attempt, however it hasn't been updated for a long time.
+Many services exist that can provide holiday information, but are either not entirely free or only offer limited information.
+In addition, no exhaustive PHP library exists today, covering a wide range of holidays and countries.
+[PEAR's Date_Holidays](https://pear.php.net/package/Date_Holidays) library was a similar attempt; However, it hasn't been updated for a long time.

 <div class="grid cards" markdown>